 Figure 1.
-Far-Infrared - radio correlation for galaxies in the GRASIL model compared to the SCUBA Local Galaxy Survey (SLUGS) and IRAS 2 Jy survey from Yun et al. (2001) and Vlahakis et al. (2007).
-The red error-bars show the scatter in the observed data.
-The shaded area denotes the approximate $60\mu$ m and radio luminosities encompassing the ULIRGs from Sanders et al. (2003).
-The model (z < 0.1) predictions are overlaid for both the original radio luminosities (open circles) and after the renormalisation factor $3.2\times$ has been applied to the radio flux densities (filled circles).
-We adopt this renormalisation of the model to ensure that it reproduces the far-infrared and radio properties of local galaxies with luminosities comparable to those observed for high-redshift SMGs - giving us a reliable local benchmark.
+Far-infrared-radio correlation for galaxies in the GRASIL model compared to the SCUBA Local Galaxy Survey and IRAS 2 Jy survey from Yun et al. (2001) and Vlahakis et al. (2007).
+The shaded area denotes the approximate 60 μ m and radio luminosities encompassing the ULIRGs from Sanders et al. (2003).
+The model (z < 0.1) predictions are overlaid for both the original radio luminosities (open circles) and after the renormalization factor 3.2× has been applied to the radio flux densities (filled circles).
+We adopt this renormalization of the model to ensure that it reproduces the far-infrared and radio properties of local galaxies with luminosities comparable to those observed for high-redshift SMGs - giving us a reliable local benchmark.